Hello and welcome to the podcast of Lotus Eaters episode 1236.

 They say, oh, according to her, they say, Lucy, you're not special.

-You know, don't think you're special.
+Words to this effect, you know, don't think you're special.

-She recognizes there's excrement on the walls.
+She reckons there's excrement on the walls.

 The police claim it, or the guards claim it's coffee.